reedu-reengineering-education/sensebox-bike-flutter/README.md

     This command will build and install the app on your connected device or emulator.

+### Seeding Test Data

+To populate the app with sample data for development or testing, use the provided seeding function:

+    ```
+    await seedIsarWithSampleData(isarService);
+    ```
+*   This will generate several tracks, geolocations, and sensor data in your local database.
+*   You can call this function in your app’s initialization code, or a dedicated admin/debug screen.

+**Note:**
+Seeding will only affect your local Isar database and is safe for development and testing purposes.

 ## Troubleshooting

 If you run into issues while running the app, you can take the following troubleshooting steps: